Madeleine Akrich

-Madeleine Akrich (born March 4, 1959) is a French sociologist of technology.
+Madeleine Akrich (born 4 March 1959) is a French sociologist of technology.
 She served as the director of the Center for the Sociology of Innovation at Mines ParisTech from 2003 to 2013.
+She is known for developing actor–network theory (ANT) with Bruno Latour, Michel Callon, John Law and others.

 Research

-Akrich's work concerns the sociology of technology.
+Akrich's work concerns the sociology of technology and has been influential in Science and technology studies (STS).
 She developed actor–network theory, a theoretical approach to social analysis, alongside Michel Callon, Bruno Latour, John Law, and others.

 Akrich primarily studies users' relationships with various technologies, with a focus on technologies of obstetric medicine and, in recent collaboration with Cécile Méadel, online health discussion forums.

+Script analysis is another STS methodology developed by Akrich.
+The term "script" is "a metaphor for the 'instruction manual' she claims is inscribed in an artifact.
+This is related to Don Norman's concept of affordances, but more comprehensive, and has been applied both in STS and adjacent disciplines such as design, internet research and management.

 In 2016, Akrich received the CNRS Silver Medal.